Your cookie preferences

 Typically people remortgage to save money, but there maybe remortgage costs associated with both leaving your old deal and setting up a new one.
 It’s important to weigh up any remortgage fees against the savings you would make by switching lender.
 We look at the cost of remortgaging and how to find the right balance when you're changing deals to save money.

 It can be difficult to compare all of the deals available to you and determine whether it's worth remortgaging early or waiting out your deal.
-This is particularly difficult in the current mortgage when mortgage rates are so volatile, making it tough to know whether it's possible to save at all by remortgaging.

 Here are some of the different remortgage fees you may have to pay, and their average costs.
-Keep in mind that not all of fees will apply in all circumstances:
+Keep in mind that not all of these fees will apply in all circumstances:

 Fixed-rate deals usually last between two and ten years - but can be longer.
 Typically you have to wait until the deal terms ends to be able to switch mortgages without paying early repayment charges.